Appartement location saisonnière, Bel appart Le Cannet, Belappartlecannet.com, Le Cannet

 But Saorge is more than just a picture-perfect setting.
 It is also a place rich in heritage and culture.

-Perched at the entrance of the village, the Franciscan Monastery of Saorge is one of the area's most treasured heritage gems.
-Founded in the 17th century, between 1633 and 1662, it was built by Franciscan friars as a place of prayer, meditation, and teaching.
-With its modest façade and Baroque cloister adorned with delicate frescoes, the monastery reflects the spirit of austerity and serenity characteristic of the Franciscan order.
+Perched at the entrance to the village, it is one of the area's heritage gems.
+Founded in the 17th century, between 1633 and 1662, it was built by Franciscan friars to create a place of prayer, meditation, and teaching.

 But what makes this place even more remarkable today is its transformation.
 Since the early 2000s, the monastery is no longer inhabited by monks, but has been converted into a writers’ residency.
 Managed by the Centre National du Livre (National Book Center), it has become a haven of peace for writers, poets, translators, and thinkers from around the world.
 The silence, the mountains, the light, and the rich history of the site offer a space that is truly conducive to creativity and introspection.